Available with Spatial Analyst license.

-The rates of change (delta) of the surface in the horizontal (dz/dx) and vertical (dz/dy) directions from the center cell determine the slope.
+The slope is computed as the rate of change (delta) of the surface in the horizontal (dz/dx) and vertical (dz/dy) directions from the center cell to each adjacent cell.
 The basic algorithm used to calculate the slope is as follows:

 slope_radians = ATAN ( √ ([dz/dx]2 + [dz/dy]2) )

 Slope is commonly measured in units of degrees, which uses the following algorithm:

 slope_degrees = ATAN ( √ ([dz/dx]2 + [dz/dy]2) ) * 57.29578